-4 Confiscation
+5 Confiscation

-- 4.1 Under the School's general power to discipline, a member of staff may confiscate, retain or dispose of a student's property as a disciplinary penalty where it is reasonable to do so. - 4.2 Confiscation may take place whether or not a student has consented to a search. - 4.3 In appropriate cases, we will consult parents about how the School should dispose of certain items. - 4.4 The School will take reasonable care of any items confiscated from students.
+- 5.1 Under the School's general power to discipline, a member of staff may confiscate, retain or dispose of a student's property as a disciplinary penalty where it is reasonable to do so. - 5.2 Confiscation may take place whether or not a student has consented to a search. - 5.3 In appropriate cases, we will consult parents about how the School should dispose of certain items. - 5.4 The School will take reasonable care of any items confiscated from students.
 However, the School does not accept responsibility for loss or damage to property (unless negligent or guilty of some other wrongdoing causing injury, loss or damage).

-5 Handling of confiscated items
+5.5 Handling of confiscated items:

-- 5.1 Alcohol will be disposed of by pouring into a drain or being placed into a refuse bin. - 5.2 Controlled drugs will usually be delivered to the police as soon as possible.
+- 5.5.1 Alcohol will be disposed of by pouring into a drain or being placed into a refuse bin. - 5.5.2 Controlled drugs will usually be delivered to the police as soon as possible.
 The drugs may be destroyed without the involvement of the police if an authorised member of staff thinks there is an exceptional reason to do so.
-The staff will use their professional judgement to determine whether the items can be safely disposed of. - 5.3 Other substances which are not illegal drugs but are harmful or detrimental to good order and discipline (for example "legal highs"), may be confiscated and destroyed.
-Where it is unclear whether the substance seized is an illegal drug, it will be treated as though it is illegal and disposed of as per item 5.2. - 5.4 Stolen items will usually be delivered to the police as soon as possible.
+The staff will use their professional judgement to determine whether the items can be safely disposed of. - 5.5.3 Other substances which are not illegal drugs but are harmful or detrimental to good order and discipline (for example "legal highs"), may be confiscated and destroyed.
+Where it is unclear whether the substance seized is an illegal drug, it will be treated as though it is illegal and disposed of as per item 5.5.2. - 5.5.4 Stolen items will usually be delivered to the police as soon as possible.
 However, they may be returned to the owner without the involvement of the police if an authorised member of staff thinks there is good reason to do so.
-This is likely to apply to items of low value (for example, pencil cases).
+This is likely to apply to items of low value (for example, pencil cases). - 5.5.5 Smoking and vaping paraphernalia will be confiscated and may be destroyed or returned to parents. - 5.5.6 Fireworks will be disposed of safely and at the discretion of an authorised staff member (this includes donating the fireworks to an appropriate charity). - 5.6 Articles used to commit an offence may be delivered to the police, returned to the owner, retained or disposed of at the authorised staff member's discretion. - 5.7 Weapons or items which are evidence of an offence will be passed to the police as soon as possible. - 5.8 Items banned under the School's 'Guidelines' in the Student Manual may be returned to their owner, retained or disposed of at the authorised staff member's discretion.